 Current areas of interest in the Bignell lab:

-(I) Virulence mechanisms of plant pathogenic Streptomyces species.
+(1) Characterization of virulence-associated secondary metabolites produced by the common scab pathogen Streptomyces scabies.
 Of the 500 or more Streptomyces species that have been identified, only about a dozen or so have the ability to cause disease on plants.
-The oldest plant pathogenic species, S. scabies, causes common scab disease, which is characterized by corky-like lesions that form on the potato tuber surface.
+The best characterized plant pathogenic species, S. scabies, causes potato common scab, which is characterized by superficial, raised or pitted corky-like lesions that form on the potato tuber surface.
 These lesions affect the marketability of the potato crop and result in significant economic losses to potato growers.
 Other economically-important root crops are also susceptible to S. scabies infection including radish, beet, turnip and carrot.

 Scab disease symptoms on a potato tuber.
-Image courtesy of M. Joshi, Cornell University.
+D. Bignell.

 Colonization of radish seedling roots by GFP-labeled S. scabies.
 D. Bignell.